 Revenue from License Fees are recognised in the profit or loss initially in proportion to the stage of completion of the transaction at the reporting date, then once completed on a straight line basis over the life of the agreement.
 The stage of completion is assessed by reference to surveys of work performed, when the work performed cannot be estimated reliably, revenue is recognised only to the extent of contract costs incurred that are likely to be recoverable in accordance with the underlying agreement.

 (P) EXPENSES

 Operating lease payments

-Payments made under operating leases are recognised in the statement of comprehensive income on a straight-line basis over the term of the lease.
+Payments made under operating leases are recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income on a straight-line basis over the term of the lease.

 Net financing costs